 All around town there are old school art murals and depictions of the settlers and other old depictions of Anacortes.
 Among those are the elusive Sasquatch statue painting that you can find in several spots downtown.
 All the murals are on both sides of Commercial Ave and are fun to find as you shop and explore.

-This is one of the classy more upscale downtown bars, this one is modern with edison bulbs, wooden aesthetic and big windows.
+This is one of the classy more upscale downtown bars with modern with Edison bulbs, wood aesthetic, and big windows.
 This is a sports bar with 18 rotating taps and cocktails as well as delicious pub food.
 Happy Hour is Monday-Friday 3-6pm with $5 bites to eat and pints for $4.75.
-They have trivia on Mondays that starts at 6:30pm.
+They have trivia on Mondays that starts at 6:30 pm.
 Check out their menu here.